-5 YEAR TARGETS B Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian To Maintain budgeting and reporting mechanisms in line with Municipal Finance FM05: Comply with all Statutory reporting requirements and financial reforms.
+5 YEAR TARGETS 6 Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian To Maintain budgeting and reporting mechanisms in line with Municipal Finance FM05: Comply with all Statutory reporting requirements and financial reforms.
 Compliance reports submitted as per MFMA and VAT Act.
-(Input) Submission of compliance reports within specified time frame CFO Budgeting and Reporting Management Act , Treasury regulations and Budget reforms , by June 2022 FM06: By planning and preparation of municipal budget in line with MFMA Regulations Annual approved budget by council for 2018-2022 Annual approved budget by council for 2017/18 Annual approved budget by council for 2018/19 Annual approved budget by council for 2019/20 Annual approved budget by council for 2021/2022 Annual approved budget by council for 2021/22 СFО 4.
-Budgetinç Implementation of Mscoa Reform by 2022 Number of Mscoa project updates Full Mscoa implementation Updates on Mscoa implementation Updates on Mscoa implementation Updates on Mscoa implementation Updates on Mscoa implementation ALL HOD's Enhancement & ninistration To maintain and improve effective revenue collection system consistent with Section 95 of the MSA and FM07: Data cleansing and accurate billing of all GKM services % increase in actual revenue collection (Output) 5% increase CFO Revenue Enhanceme Indigent Administration enforce the municipality's credit and debt control policy (Section 64 MFMA) by June 2022.
+(Input) Submission of compliance reports within specified time frame CFO Budgeting and Reporting Management Act , Treasury regulations and Budget reforms , by June 2027 FM06: By planning and preparation of municipal budget in line with MFMA Regulations Annual approved budget by council for 2018-2022 Annual approved budget by council for 2017/18 Annual approved budget by council for 2018/19 Annual approved budget by council for 2019/20 Annual approved budget by council for 2021/2022 Annual approved budget by council for 2021/22 СFО 4.
+Budgetinç Implementation of Mscoa Reform by 2022 Number of Mscoa project updates Full Mscoa implementation Updates on Mscoa implementation Updates on Mscoa implementation Updates on Mscoa implementation Updates on Mscoa implementation ALL HOD's Enhancement & ninistration To maintain and improve effective revenue collection system consistent with Section 95 of the MSA and FM07: Data cleansing and accurate billing of all GKM services % increase in actual revenue collection (Output) 5% increase CFO 5.
+Revenue Enhanceme Indigent Administration enforce the municipality's credit and debt control policy (Section 64 MFMA) by June 2027.
 FM08: Review and implement the indigent policy and maintain an updated indigent register.
-Review and Updated Indigent register 100% beneficiary subsidization of the customers that have claimed 100% beneficiary subsidization of the customers that have claimed СЕО 6.
-Audit Outcome To ensure improvement of audit outcomes through reduction of audit findings by June 2022.
+Review and Updated Indigent register 100% beneficiary subsidization of the customers that have claimed 100% beneficiary subsidization of the customers that have claimed СFО 6.
+Audit Outcome To ensure improvement of audit outcomes through reduction of audit findings by June 2027.
 FM09: By developing, Implementing and monitoring of Audit Action Plan, Number of audit findings addressed Reduction of audit findings All Directorates

-5 YEAR TARGETS • Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian policies and procedures.
-7. Risk Managem ent To ensure management of organizational and mitigation of risks by June 2022 FM10:Develop, monitor and review of strategic risks registers % implementation of action plan to mitigate identified risks (Output) % of identified risks lessened All Directorate
+5 YEAR TARGETS 6 Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian policies and procedures.
+7. Risk Managem ent To ensure management of organizational and mitigation of risks by June 2027 FM10:Develop, monitor and review of strategic risks registers % implementation of action plan to mitigate identified risks (Output) % of identified risks lessened All Directorate

-5.4.4 KPA 4 - Institutional Development and Municipal Transformation
+3.4.4 KPA 4 - Institutional Development and Municipal Transformation

 5 YEAR TARGET S Priority Area IDP Objective IDP strategy 5-YEAR KEY PERFORMANCE INDICATOR YEAR 1 2022/23 YEAR 2 2023/24 YEAR 3 2024/25 YEAR 4 2025/26 YEAR 5 2026/27 Custodian 1.
-Strategic Corporate and HRM plan To ensure the development and implementation of a strategic Corporate and HRM plan with a strategic Model to drive the implementation and alignment with the IDP strategies to 100% implementation of strategic CPS HRM Plan N/A 100% 100% 100% 100% Director CS
+Strategic Corporate and HRM plan To ensure the development and implementation of a strategic Corporate and HRM plan with a strategic Model to drive the implementation and alignment with the IDP by June 2027 ID01:By designing, implementing and monitoring, all the strategies to achieve the Corporate and HR areas of focus 100% implementation of strategic CPS HRM Plan N/A 100% 100% 100% 100% Director CS